 GKT Car Accident Attorney

-GKT is a personal injury law firm that has represented people in West Virginia, Ohio, and Pennsylvania who have been injured in car accidents and crashes for over 40 years.
+GKT is a personal injury law firm that has represented people in West Virginia, Ohio, and Pennsylvania who have been injured in car accidents and crashes since 1978.
 Our personal injury attorneys have a proven track record of making sure our clients receive the compensation they deserve for their injuries.
 The results speak for themselves.

 If you’ve been injured in a car accident or crash, call GKT today at (304) 845-9750 or live chat with a representative 24/7 at GKT.com.
 We offer free, no-obligation consultations for car accidents, and any other personal injury or wrongful death claims.
 Home, weekend, and evening appointments are available for your convenience.